hausdorff/davidbalbert.github.com/_posts/2015-02-09-kernel-latency.md

 ---

-Performance of live site systems — everything from K/V stores to lock servers — are still principally measured in *latency* and *throughput*.
+The performance of live site systems — everything from K/V stores to lock servers — is still measured principally in *latency* and *throughput*.

-It is impossible to do well on either metric without a performant I/O subsystem, so server I/O performance still matters.
+Server I/O performance still matters here.
+It is impossible to do well on either of these metrics without a performant I/O subsystem.

 Oddly, while the last 10 years have seen remarkable improvements in the I/O performance of commodity hardware, we have not seen a dramatic uptick in system I/O performance.
 And so it is worth wondering: *are standard commodity OSs even equipped to deliver these I/O improvements?*